WiktoriaG12/classification-and-regression/README.md

 * distance - distance of residence
 * purchase - Are you going to shop at the supermarket?
 (0 - no, 1 - yes)

 At the beggining, I prepared a few descriptive statistic and checked for null.
+There are no null values.
 Nearly half of all respondents are going to shop in the supermarket.
 Women rated their satisfaction with the service and assortment in the supermarket higher.

-Data was splitted into training data and testing data.
+Data set was splitted into training data and testing data.
 I used 20% of data for testing and 80% for training.
+# Results:
+* Decission Trees Classifier:
+...* Accuracy = 0,85 (85% of the values were classified correctly)
+...* AUC = 0,89
+...* The most important variable was number of other supermarkets in which the person does shopping.
+* Random Forest Classifier:
+...* Accuracy = 0,85 (85% of the values were classified correctly)
+...* AUC = 0,91
+...* The most important variables were number of other supermarkets in which the person does shopping and satisfaction of .... service.
+* k-Nearest Neighbors Classifier:
+...* Accuracy = 0,83 (83% of the values were classified correctly)
+...* AUC = 0,90

+To sum up, the best results were obtained to Random Fores Classisier (the highest accuracy and AUC).